fhiso/sources-and-citations/creators-name.md

 If a name naturally contains a comma, the defaulting rules listed above may yield incorrect results.
-In these cases the explicit forms of those name parts *should* be given.  [*Editorial note &mdash;* This draft does not currently state whether defaulting acts on the escaped or unescaped *bibliographic version*.
-It is therefore not yet defined whether the *escaped character* `%{2C}` can hide a comma from the defaulting rules.]
+In these cases the explicit forms of those name parts *should* be given.

+{.ednote} This draft does not currently state whether defaulting acts on the escaped or unescaped *bibliographic version*.
+It is therefore not yet defined whether the *escaped character* `%{2C}` can hide a comma from the defaulting rules.

 ## Stylistic recommendations

-This section gives recommendations on how to use the `CreatorsName` for maximum interoperability.  [*Editorial note &mdash;* These recommendations are based on best practice in citations, but are only guidelines, so may not belong in the main part of the standard.]
+This section gives recommendations on how to use the `CreatorsName` for maximum interoperability.

+{.enote} These recommendations are based on best practice in citations, but are only guidelines, so may not belong in the main part of the standard.

 It is *recommended* that diacritics are preserved in all name variants, including the *sort data*.